eclipse-vertx/vert.x/core_manual_python.md

 ## Using a Verticle to co-ordinate loading of an application

-If you have an application that is composed of multiple verticles that all need to be started at application start-up, then you can use another verticle that maintains the application configuration and starts all the other verticles.
+If you have an appplication that is composed of multiple verticles that all need to be started at application start-up, then you can use another verticle that maintains the application configuration and starts all the other verticles.
 You can think of this as your application starter verticle.

 For example, you could create a verticle `app.py` as follows:

     import vertx

-    # Application config
+    app_config = vertx.config()

+    # Start the verticles that make up the app

+    vertx.deploy_verticle("verticle1.py", app_config["verticle1_conf"])
+    vertx.deploy_verticle("verticle2.py", app_config["verticle2_conf"], 5)
+    vertx.deploy_verticle("verticle3.py", app_config["verticle3_conf"])
+    vertx.deploy_worker_verticle("verticle4.py", app_config["verticle4_conf"])
+    vertx.deploy_worker_verticle("verticle5.py", app_config["verticle5_conf"], 10)

+Then create a file 'config.json" with the actual JSON config in it

-    appConfig = {
+    {
-        'verticle1_config' : {
+        "verticle1_conf": {
-            # Config for verticle1
+            "foo": "wibble"
         },
-        'verticle2_config' : {
+        "verticle2_conf": {
-            # Config for verticle2
+            "age": 1234,
+            "shoe_size": 12,
+            "pi": 3.14159
         },
-        'verticle3_config' : {
+        "verticle3_conf": {
-            # Config for verticle3
+            "strange": true
         },
-        'verticle4_config' : {
+        "verticle4_conf": {
-            # Config for verticle4
+            "name": "george"
         },
-        'verticle5_config' : {
+        "verticle5_conf": {
-            # Config for verticle5
+            "tel_no": "123123123"
         }
     }

-    # Start the verticles that make up the app

-    vertx.deploy_verticle("verticle1.py", appConfig["verticle1_config"])
-    vertx.deploy_verticle("verticle2.py", appConfig["verticle2_config"], 5)
-    vertx.deploy_verticle("verticle3.py", appConfig["verticle3_config"])
-    vertx.deploy_worker_verticle("verticle4.py", appConfig["verticle4_config"])
-    vertx.deploy_worker_verticle("verticle5.py", appConfig["verticle5_config"], 10)

-Then you can start your entire application by simply running:
+Then set the `AppStarter` as the main of your module and then you can start your entire application by simply running:

-    vertx run app.py
+    vertx runmod com.mycompany~my-mod~1.0 -conf config.json

+If your application is large and actually composed of multiple modules rather than verticles you can use the same technique.

 ## Specifying number of instances

 By default, when you deploy a verticle only one instance of the verticle is deployed.
+Verticles instances are strictly single threaded so this means you will use at most one core on your server.

+Vert.x scales by deploying many verticle instances concurrently.

-If you want more than one instance to be deployed, e.g. so you can scale over your cores better, you can specify the number of instances in the third parameter to `deploy_verticle`:
+If you want more than one instance of a particular verticle or module to be deployed, you can specify the number of instances as follows:

+    vertx.deploy_verticle('foo.py', 10)

+Or

-    vertx.deploy_verticle('my_verticle.py', None, 10)
+    vertx.deploy_module('io.vertx~some-mod~1.0', 10)

-or

-	vertx.deploy_verticle('my_verticle.py', instances=10)

-The above examples would both deploy 10 instances.
+The above examples would deploy 10 instances.

 ## Getting Notified when Deployment is complete

-The actual verticle deployment is asynchronous and might not complete until some time after the call to `deploy_verticle` has returned.
-If you want to be notified when the verticle has completed being deployed, you can pass an handler function to `deploy_verticle`, which will be called when it's complete:
+The actual verticle deployment is asynchronous and might not complete until some time after the call to `deploy_verticle` or `deploy_module` has returned.
+If you want to be notified when the verticle / module has completed being deployed, you can pass an handler function to `deploy_verticle`, which will be called when it's complete:

-	def deploy_handler(dip):
+    def deploy_handler(err, deployment_id):
+        if err is not None:
+            err.printStackTrace()
+        else:
-		print "It's been deployed!"
+            print "It's been deployed! %s" %dep_id

-    vertx.deploy_verticle('my_verticle.py', None, 10, deploy_handler)
+    vertx.deploy_verticle('my_verticle.py', handler=deploy_handler)

-## Deploying Worker Verticles

-The `vertx.deploy_verticle` method deploys standard (non worker) verticles.
-If you want to deploy worker verticles use the `vertx.deploy_worker_verticle` function.
-This function takes the same parameters as `vertx.deploy_verticle` with the same meanings.
+The first argument to the handler is a Java exception if the deployment failed or `None` if the deployment succeeded.
+The second argument is the deployment id if the deployment succeeded.

-## Undeploying a Verticle
+## Undeploying a Verticle or Module

-Any verticles that you deploy programmatically from within a verticle and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `vertx.undeploy_verticle` passing in the deployment id that was sent to the deployment handler function you passed to `vertx.deploy_verticle`
+Any verticles that you deploy programmatically from within a verticle and all of their children are automatically undeployed when the parent verticle is undeployed, so in many cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `vertx.undeploy_verticle` or `vertx.undeploy_module` passing in the deployment id.

-	def deploy_handler(dip):
-		vertx.undeploy_verticle(dip)
-    vertx.deploy_verticle('my_verticle.py', deploy_handler)
+    vertx.undeploy_verticle(deployment_id)

+You can also provide a handler to the undeploy method if you want to be informed when undeployment is complete.

+# Scaling your application

+A verticle instance is almost always single threaded (the only exception is multi-threaded worker verticles which are an advanced feature not intended for normal development), this means a single instance can at most utilise one core of your server.

+In order to scale across cores you need to deploy more verticle instances.
+The exact numbers depend on your application - how many verticles there are and of what type.

+You can deploy more verticle instances programmatically or on the command line when deploying your module using the `-instances` command line option.

 # The Event Bus